wormhole-foundation/wormhole-docs/learn/messaging/ntt/deployment-process/ntt-deploy-to-solana.md

 solana config set -ud
 ```

-4. Request an airdrop of 2 SOL and check the balance:
+4. Request an airdrop of two SOL and check the balance:
 ```bash
 solana airdrop 2 & solana balance
 ```